cllopes/reactathon/README.md

 ### Required:

+1. Install Git

 1. Install Node: (https://nodejs.org/en/)

-2. Install Yarn:
+1. Install Yarn with npm:

 `npm install -g yarn`

-3. Check out client side code -- follow the `readme` to install and run it
+1. Check out client side code -- follow the `readme` to install and run it

     https://github.com/cllopes/reactathon-client-code

-4. JavaScript IDE
+1. JavaScript IDE

     You can use any JavaScript IDE or Editor you want but for this training/hackathon I will __HIGHLY__ recommend you get the trial version of **WebStorm** [Download Here](https://www.jetbrains.com/webstorm/download/).